 4.12.
 Magnitude of the dumping margin

-(64) As concerns the impact on the Community industry of the magnitude of the actual margin of dumping, given the volume and the prices of the imports from the countries concerned, this impact cannot be considered to be negligible.
+(64) The impact on the Community industry of the magnitude of the actual margin of dumping, given the volume and the prices of the imports from the countries concerned, cannot be considered to be negligible.

 5. Conclusion